MK2112/nn-zero-to-hero-notes/README.md

 [Andrej's YouTube](https://www.youtube.com/@AndrejKarpathy)<br>
 [Eureka Labs Discord](https://discord.com/invite/3zy8kqD9Cp)

-Jupyter Notebooks and Markdown files with detailed notes on Andrej Karpathy's tutorial series "Neural Networks: Zero to Hero", his talks and general audience videos.
-The notes aim to provide an additional overview and documentation of the concepts and techniques covered in the videos.
+Jupyter Notebooks and Markdown files with detailed notes on Andrej Karpathy's tutorial series "Neural Networks: Zero to Hero", talks and general audience videos.
+The notes provide an additional overview and documentation of the concepts and techniques covered in the videos.

 ## Zero to Hero Tutorial Series